-Today we’re going to talk about books.
+Today we’re going to talk about inspiring books.
 I often have two or three books on the go and I have a strong Amazon and library habit.
 In 2016, I ordered from Amazon 53 times (sorry bank account) and borrowed 72 books from Hackney Library …

-Books do a lot for me.
+Inspiring books do a lot for me.
 They are are my relaxation, my education and my therapist.

 I’ve mentioned before that I started to work on myself and began to recognise that my relationship with myself, and with alcohol, was detrimental to my quality of life.

 Over the last two years, real shifts have happened.
 I’m nowhere near the end of my journey, in fact I feel like I’ve barely even started on the path.
-But something about the last year few years, and all of the books I read and people i spoke to, fundamentally changed my perspective and my relationship with myself.
+But something about the last year few years, and all of the inspiring books I read and people i spoke to, fundamentally changed my perspective and my relationship with myself.

 It took work.
 Bloody hell it still takes work.
 Every.
 Single.
 Day.